-The Generics module provides the representation of generic city objects, i.e. city objects that are not covered by any explicitly modelled thematic class within CityGML, and of generic attributes, i.e. attributes that are not explicitly represented in CityGML.
+The Generics module provides the representation of generic city objects.
+These are city objects that are not covered by any explicitly modelled thematic class within the CityGML CM.
+Generics module also provides the representation of generic attributes, which are attributes that are not explicitly represented in the CityGML CM.
 In order to avoid problems concerning semantic interoperability, generic city objects and generic attributes shall only be used if appropriate thematic classes and attributes are not provided by any other CityGML module.

 In accordance with the CityGML Space concept defined in the Core module (cf. Section Core) generic city objects can be represented as generic logical spaces, generic occupied spaces, generic unoccupied spaces, and generic thematic surfaces.
 In this way, spaces and surfaces can be defined that are not represented by any explicitly modelled class within CityGML that is a subclass of the classes AbstractLogicalSpace, AbstractOccupiedSpace, AbstractUnoccupiedSpace or AbstractThematicSurface, respectively.
 Generic city objects are represented in the UML model by the top-level feature types GenericLogicalSpace, GenericOccupiedSpace, GenericUnoccupiedSpace and GenericThematicSurface.